Accio/AMIDD/docs/README.md

 The lecture takes place on Fridays between 12:15 and 14:00 in Seminarraum 5.002, Department of Mathematics and Informatics, University of Basel, Spiegelgasse 1, 4051 Basel.

-Course material, including lecture notes, slides, and reading material, are shared here unless otherwise specified in the course.
+Course material, including lecture notes, slides, and reading material, are shared on the course's web site, [amidd.ch](http://amidd.ch), unless otherwise specified in the course.

 ## Syllabus